-In the December quarter 1940 Ernest married Lucy Annie Blades, in the Sleaford area (probably in All Saints Church, Ruskington).
+In the December quarter 1940 Ernest married Lucy Annie Blades, probably in All Saints Church, Ruskington.
 Lucy was born in Rowston, Sleaford, in the December quarter 1921, the oldest of 6 children of William Henry (died in February 1938), and Annie Rebecca (née Fixter) Blades who were married in the village in the September quarter 1917.
 There is no record of any children born to Ernest and Lucy.

 Lucy’s mother, Annie Blades, later re-married in 1942 to John Elliff, and was buried, as Annie Elliff, next to her former husband (William Blades) in Graves D 71 and 72, Ruskington Cemetery, New Plot, after her death in March 1979, aged 83.

 The UK Army Roll of Honour, 1939-1945, records that at the time of his death Ernest (and Lucy) were living in Hertfordshire.
 In the December quarter 1942 Lucy remarried to Robert Michael Danskin in Hatfield, Hertfordshire.

-Without his Service Papers it is not possible to know when Ernest enlisted in the 140 Field Regiment, Royal Artillery.
+Without his Service Papers it is not possible to know when Ernest enlisted in the 140 (5th London) Field Regiment, Royal Artillery.
 However, the Territorial Regiment was in action from the outbreak of the War as part of 1st Army, 5th Corps.

 It was employed as an Army Field Regiment, i.e. it was not attached to a Division as most Field Regiments but controlled at GHQ and allotted to whichever formation required extra firepower at any time.